HumairAK/data-science-pipelines/proposals/mlmd-removal/design-details.md

 Much of the logic flow will stay the same, but instead of calls to `TaskServiceClient`'s v1 API, the v2 `RunService` api will be used.

-When the Launcher finishes running `Execute()` it `defers` an `UpdateDAGExecutionsState()` call, this can be replaced with the `UpdateTask` call using the v2 `RunServerClient`, providing the `cache_fingerprint` for this `Runtime` task.
+When the Launcher finishes running `Execute()`, it `defers` an `UpdateDAGExecutionsState()` call, this can be replaced with the `UpdateTask` call using the v2 `RunServerClient`, providing the `cache_fingerprint` for this `Runtime` task.
 The fingerprint should only be provided upon a successful launcher execution.

-In the Driver, `getFingerPrintsAndID` will be updated to leverage `ListTasks` and it's `filter` field to search by `cache_fingerprint` to detect a hit, much like how it uses `ListTasksV1` today.
+In the Driver, `getFingerPrintsAndID` will be updated to leverage `ListTasks` and its `filter` field to search by `cache_fingerprint` to detect a hit, much like how it uses `ListTasksV1` today.
 Note that unlike how the Driver works today, the `cache_fingerprint` should not be stored for an upcoming task that will be created in the Driver, it should instead be updated by the Launcher once an execution successfully completes.

-** Migration Note **
+**Migration Note**

 Caching needs special consideration for migration.
 Since the `tasks` table will be dropped and re-populated using data from MLMD, caching will need to be handled carefully.
 When converting a `ContainerExecution` to a `Runtime` task, we will need to only store the fingerprint if the execution has a `COMPLETE` status.
 This avoids storing fingerprints that may be present in an execution, but where an executor pod never ran to success.